 Dr. Winter does not take this approach.
 He insists that you read the book from beginning to end so that you learn the basics of sleep and understand what is happening to your sleep.
 Instead of simple and obvious rules, he challenges the reader with two facts.

 First, many of us dysfunctional sleepers insist that they do not sleep and have not slept for years.
 How can that be true?
-If, every night, you did not sleep, you would likely be dead but you are here and very much awake.
+If, every night, you did not sleep, you would likely be dead — but you are here, reading this article I have written, and very much alive.

-Second, we have an emotional relationship with our sleep and most of the problems we have with sleep stems when we have a dysfunctional relationship with our sleep.
-(Sleep problems cause by physical issues such as apnea are different from emotional issues).
-As a result, Dr. Winter encourages the reader to come to terms with this relationship and make it work.
+Second, we have an emotional relationship with our sleep.
+Most of the problems we have with sleep stems from the dysfunctional relationship we have with our sleep.
+(Sleep problems cause by physical issues such as apnea are different from emotional issues and demand specific treatment protocols).
+As a result, Dr. Winter encourages the reader to come to terms with this relationship and, like any relationship having a tough time, put some effort into making it work.

 A Reference Guide for Sleep Disorders